SuperDuperKev/VR-Project-1/README.md

 8) Remove default lighting to give the user control over lighting
    - [Example 1](https://aframe.io/docs/0.7.0/introduction/javascript-events-dom-apis.html)
    - This is achieved by following [very basic DOM concepts](https://aframe.io/docs/0.7.0/introduction/javascript-events-dom-apis.html)
-   - When the user clicks on a 'light switch', the lighting within the room will to and from grey and white
+   - When the user clicks on a 'light switch', the `intensity` attribute of the light will be increased or decreased depending on its current intensity

 9) Add a music player or radio of some sort and allow the user to stop and play the song
    - [Resonant bodies play positional sound (really cool)](https://github.com/etiennepinchon/aframe-resonance)
    - Stopping and playing the radio is achieved using the same concepts applied to control lighting

-10) Helpful sources:
+10) Helpful sources
     - https://github.com/donmccurdy/aframe-extras/issues/149
     - https://stackoverflow.com/questions/42087566/add-speed-to-wasd-controls-for-a-frame
     - https://stackoverflow.com/questions/41669122/how-do-i-copy-the-position-and-rotation-of-a-camera-child-a-frame-entity-to-use